Linyxus/dotfiles/README.md

 ## Neovim

-The Neovim config is managed by [packer.nvim](https://github.com/wbthomason/packer.nvim).
+The Neovim config was originally managed by [packer.nvim](https://github.com/wbthomason/packer.nvim).
+Now, it is managed by [lazy.nvim](https://github.com/folke/lazy.nvim).

-Since packer.nvim is no longer maintained, this config is broken.